By the Time I Get to Phoenix (song): Background and writing

 The inspiration for "By the Time I Get to Phoenix" originated in Jimmy Webb's breakup with Susan Horton.
 They remained friends after her marriage to Bobby Ronstadt, a cousin of singer Linda Ronstadt.
 Their relationship, which peaked in mid-1965, was also the primary influence for "MacArthur Park", another Webb composition.

 Webb did not intend the song to be geographically literal.
-"A guy approached me one night after a concert [...] and he showed me how it was impossible for me to drive from L.A. to Phoenix, and then how far it was to Albuquerque.
-In short, he told me, 'This song is impossible.'
+"It's more of a song about something I wish I had done than something I really did, in that I did not get in my car and drive back to Oklahoma to punish this young woman for not reciprocating my love and affection.
+In fact, a guy approached me one night after a concert, and he had a map, and he had all the times, and he had a stopwatch.
+And he showed me how it was impossible for me to drive from L.A. to Phoenix, and then how far it was to Albuquerque and then -- in short, he told me, 'This song is impossible.'
 And so it is.
 It's a kind of fantasy about something I wish I would have done, and it sort of takes place in a twilight zone of reality."

-Webb called the song a "succinct tale" with an "O. Henry-esque twist at the end, which consists merely of the guy saying, 'She didn't really think that I would go,' but he did."
-Although the protagonist in the song plans to leave his lover, Webb did not leave Horton.
+Webb called the song a "succinct tale" that "sort of has an O. Henry-esque twist at the end, which consists merely of the guy saying, 'She didn't really think that I would go,' but he did."
+Although the protagonist in the song plans to leave his lover, Webb did not leave Horton: "I didn't go.
+I stayed for more punishment."